 In overseas operations, we are aggressively advancing efforts to set up operation & maintenance businesses with local partners and carry out EPC projects with a focus on Europe and Southeast Asia.
-We participated in an industrial waste processing project in Malaysia, and a large-scale waste-to-energy power generation
+We participated in an industrial waste processing project in Malaysia, and a large-scale waste-to-energy power generation project in Vietnam.

-Leveraging our accumulated technologies and know-how, we have expanded and advanced business domains related to "creation," "responsibility," and "connections" to the future as the foun-
+Leveraging our accumulated technologies and know-how, we have expanded and advanced business domains related to "creation," "responsibility," and "connections" to the future as the foundation of life.